ghostnoodles/rps-game/README.md

 # rps-game
 Starting the Odin project Rock, Paper, and Scissors

-Getchomputerchoice
+Getcomputerchoice
-random pick r, p or s for computer option
+random pick r, p or s for computer option (in the form of 1,2 or 3) Use IF loop?

+playerSelection
+get player r,p or s option via prompt account for uppper case and lower case also account for if they did not type rock, paper or scissors

+computerSelection
+calls the Getcomputerchoice for CPU option

+playRound
+IF loops? to compare player and CPU answer account for ties